graymintmoon/graymintmoon.github.io/contact.md

 			<h1 class="page_title">Contact<br><span class="page_title_second">Us</span></h1>
 			<h4 class="page_subtitle">We'd love to hear from you!</h4>
 			<hr class="divider_red">
 			<p>Thank you for your interest in working with us.
-Please fill out and submit the questionnaire so that we can learn more about you, your business, and your overall goals.</p>
+Please fill out and submit the questionnaire so that we can learn more about who you are and how we can help.</p>
 		</div>
 	</div>
 	<form action="https://formspree.io/graymintmoon@gmail.com"